ceph/ceph/doc/releases/octopus.rst

   * The mgr volumes plugin has received numerous improvements to support CephFS via CSI, including snapshots and cloning.
   * cephfs-shell has had numerous incremental improvements and bug fixes.
+  * The Linux kernel (as of release v5.4) supports a new "recover_session=clean" mount option that allows the client to automatically reconnect to the MDS after being blacklisted.

 Upgrading from Mimic or Nautilus